ICA Gruppen: Sweden

 Each store is owned and operated separately, but operations are coordinated within the group.
 All feature ICA brand products.

-During 2009, ICA Sverige AB had sales of 59 billion SEK (excluding VAT).
-A major ICA location is in Västerås, where they have a logistics center.
+ICA has its two largest logistics centers in Västerås and Helsingborg.

 Since December 2001, ICA has run a series of television commercials featuring the staff and customers of a fictional ICA store.
 As of Mid January 2015 512 commercials have aired.
 Since 2007 it is listed at the Guinness World Records as the longest running television advertising drama.

-In 2021, ICA opened its first automated online groceries warehouse in Brunna, outside Stockholm, to deliver grocery shops to customers.
+In 2021, ICA opened its first automated online groceries warehouse in Brunna, outside Stockholm, to deliver groceries to customers.
 The warehouse uses technology powered by Ocado Group.

 ICA meat repackaging controversy

 In December 2007, a meat repackaging fraud scheme was revealed when a whistleblower spoke to Sveriges Television's flagship investigative programme Uppdrag granskning.
 Hans Hallén, a former quality control manager for the supermarket chain, revealed that the company was aware that meat was being illegally repackaged as early as 2003.
 Hallén, who monitored ICA stores in southern Sweden 2003–2005, said he informed the company's managers of the practices.
 According to Hallén, many stores engaged in practices such as repackaging meat to change the expiry date.